Dublin Area Rapid Transit: Former/suspended proposals

 Several proposals have been made to expand the DART network beyond the coastal mainline and provide service to the north and west of the city.
 These expansion plans included a proposed tunnel linking the Docklands Station at Spencer Dock in the city's quays and Heuston Station.
 This proposed DART Underground project, first posited in 1972, included plans for services from Celbridge/Hazelhatch to the Docklands via St. Stephen's Green.
 The DART Underground project was put on hold in September 2015.
 While included in the Greater Dublin Transport Strategy 2016-2035 (published in 2016), the DART Underground proposal was not included in the Greater Dublin Area Strategy 2022-2042 (published in 2021).

-DART Line 1

-The "DART Line 1" project proposed that the southern portion of the existing DART line would branch west after Connolly Station to run onto the Western Commuter line.
-This proposal included electrification as far as Maynooth.
-The branch to Navan (currently constructed and operational to M3 Parkway) was also due to be electrified as far as Dunboyne.

-DART Line 2

-The northern portion of the DART line (north of Connolly Station) was proposed to be linked using the DART Underground to the Heuston main line via Docklands station at Spencer Dock and Heuston Station.
-This tunnel would link the DART directly with existing Luas light rail lines, bus routes, and proposed Metro lines and extend the high-frequency DART service to the Kildare commuter line.
-In April 2009, it was proposed that an electrification project would extend the DART as far as Drogheda.
+Plans were unveiled under Transport 21 to expand the DART to consist of two lines.
+DART Line 1 would go from Maynooth to Greystones, with a branch to M3 Parkway.
+DART Line 2 would utilise the Interconnector to make a line between Balbriggan and Hazelhatch and retain the Howth branch line.
+The project was due to be completed in 2009.
+In April 2009, the government announced plans to extend the planned terminus for DART Line 1 from Balbriggan to Drogheda.